-Reporting is done through the governance forums to executive management.
+Reporting is done through the governance committes (i.e. RMC, CCC) to executive management.
 The scope and content of this reporting is to highlight the key parameters of our portfolio/rating/classification mix any impaired assets/tenor.

 Ongoing monitoring and regular (monthly/ quarterly) review of product/ segment level key performance indicators with Business leaderships and Independent Risk through multiple forums including Risk committees and portfolio quality reviews.
 Any breaches in guardrails or triggers are escalated to relevant forums for formal review and decision making for actions required.